langbart/timor.report/inst/timor_report.knit.md

 The CPUE (kg) of Atauro island and the north coast are quite similar, whereas the north coast has more high peaks (fig. \@ref(fig:CatchEffort)).
 The south coast appears to generally have a lower CPUE (kg) than Atauro island and the north coast.
 The CPUE (kg) of Atauro island seems to increase over time, while the north and south coasts show no apparent change of CPUE over time.

 (ref:CatchEffort) **Mean CPUE.** The mean catch (kg) per unit effort (fisher-hour) in Atauro island (grey), north coast (red) and south coast (grey) for the period of April 2018 to December 2021, with the regions plotted (a) together in one plot and (b) separately, where the y axis has free scaling.
-The shaded area around the time series represent the 95% confidence interval.
-The line shows the local polynomial regression.
-The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
+The shaded areas around the time series represent the 95% confidence interval.
+The lines are the local polynomial regression.
+The grey shaded area defines the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.

 <div class="figure">
 <img src="/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-html/CatchEffort-1.png" alt="(ref:CatchEffort)" width="624" />